willfindlay/willfindlay/README.md

 My name is William (you can call me Will if you like).

-I'm a 🛡 security researcher and 📖 PhD student affiliated with the CCSL/CISL labs out of Carleton University in Ottawa, Canada.
+I'm a 🛡 security researcher and 📖 former PhD student affiliated with the CCSL/CISL labs out of Carleton University in Ottawa, Canada.

 As of January 10th, 2021, I am a software engineer at Isovalent, working on Tetragon and eBPF development full time.